INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/01 - Threads/01 - Threads (EN).md

 - An `Exception` was raised

 The JVM only stops if all threads are dead, besides **daemon threads**.
 The main thread can perish before other threads, it does not matter nor close the JVM.

+> [!info] Daemon Threads
-	*A daemon thread acts like a background service.
-It runs like other threads but, if no non-daemon threads are alive, it will end its existence so it does not prevent the JVM from closing.*
+> A daemon thread acts like a background service.
+It runs like other threads but, if no non-daemon threads are alive, it will end its existence so it does not prevent the JVM from closing.

 It is possible for a thread to **wait for another thread's death**, thus giving room for an execution order on the code:
 ```java